-B vitamins are essential for energy production and Folate and vitamin B12 are required for cell repair and replication.
+B vitamins are essential for energy production and folate and vitamin B12 are required for cell repair and replication.

 Make sure you allow recovery time as this is when your body refuels and repairs in order to avoid loss of muscle.

-It’s important to realise there is a lot more to a winning performance than “carb loading” and drinking a sports drink.
-Good sports nutrition is vital for stamina and endurance, strength, concentration, focus and mental alertness as well as repair and recovery.
+It’s important to realise there is a lot more to achieving a personal best than “carb loading” and drinking a sports drink.
+Good nutrition which has been tailored to your specific needs is vital for stamina and endurance, strength, concentration, focus and mental alertness as well as repair and recovery.